 Executive Proposed Policy Amendment Rationale Effect Compliance Review from stormwater, and recovering shellfish beds.
 The Partnership ((anticipates updating)) updated the Action Agenda again in 2018.
 In Chapter 5 Environment, starting on page 5-20, amend as See "Amendments to Address Reflects that the County Same.
 Same. follows: Sea Level Rise Impacts on is adopting new policies Climate change impacts are here and now; in the last century, Coastal Areas." and development sea level in Seattle has risen by eight inches and average annual regulations to help to temperatures in the Pacific Northwest have increased 1.5 degrees prepare and mitigate for Fahrenheit.
-While greenhouse gas emissions must be reduced to future impacts from sea level rise. avoid the worst impacts of climate change, impacts are projected leverrise. even if global and local greenhouse gas emissions are drastically cut.
+While greenhouse gas emissions must be reduced to future impacts from sea avoid the worst impacts of climate change, impacts are projected level rise. even if global and local greenhouse gas emissions are drastically cut.
 The County is integrating climate change preparedness into: Operations and maintenance of infrastructure, programs and natural resources; Provision of public services; Policies and regulations; and Partnerships with other local governments, community groups and businesses.

 Executive Proposed Policy Amendment Rationale Effect Compliance Review In Chapter 5 Environment, on page 5-20, after policy E- See Amendments to address Sets policy foundation Same.
 Same.
-215b, insert the following, and renumber the remaining sea level rise impacts. for the associated policies consecutively and correct any internal proposed development regulations to help to references accordingly: prepare and mitigate for E-215c King County shall implement land use future impacts from sea regulations that increase resident and business level rise. resiliency to the anticipated impacts of climate change based on best available science, such as Establishes a schedule sea level rise, changes in rainfall patterns, to update the information changes in flood volumes and frequencies, and before eight-year changes in average and extreme temperatures. updates to the Comprehensive Plan.
-E-215d King County shall assess the best available sea level rise projections two years prior to each eight-year Comprehensive Plan update, and shall incorporate the projections into the amendments where appropriate. where appropriate.
+215b, insert the following, and renumber the remaining sea level rise impacts. for the associated policies consecutively and correct any internal proposed development references accordingly: regulations to help to prepare and mitigate for E-215c King County shall implement land use future impacts from sea regulations that increase resident and business resiliency to the anticipated impacts of climate level rise. change based on best available science, such as sea level rise, changes in rainfall patterns, Establishes a schedule changes in flood volumes and frequencies, and to update the information changes in average and extreme temperatures. before eight-year • updates to the E-215d King County shall assess the best available sea Comprehensive Plan. level rise projections two years prior to each eight-year Comprehensive Plan update, and shall incorporate the projections into the amendments where appropriate.
 E-440 King County should regularly review the See Standardize plan update Same.
 Same.
 Same.
-Washington Department of Fish and Wildlife's list Jame.
-Same.
-Same. of Priority Species and other scientific terminology. information on species of local importance, and Five arementical emission evaluate whether any species should be added to Fixes grammatical omission. or deleted from the lists in policies E-435 and E-437.
+Washington Department of Fish and Wildlife's list terminology. of Priority Species and other scientific information on species of local importance, and Fixes grammatical omission. evaluate whether any species should be added to or deleted from the lists in policies E-435 and E-437.
 Any additions or deletions should be made through ((the)) an annual ((amendment process for)) update to the comprehensive plan.